EFL League Two play-offs: Prize

 The financial value of winning the EFL League Two play-off is derived from the additional remuneration clubs receive in League One.
 As of 2020, clubs in League One receive around £675,000 from the Premier League as a "core club" payment compared to £450,000 in League Two.
 The winners of the final receive a trophy.

 Winners and semi-finalists

 Records

-Blackpool have been promoted from the fourth tier of English football by winning the play-off final on three occasions, more than any other team, while Cheltenham Town, Northampton Town and Southend United have won two finals.
+Blackpool have been promoted from the fourth tier of English football by winning the play-off final on three occasions, more than any other team, while Cheltenham Town, Northampton Town, Southend United and AFC Wimbledon have won two finals.
 Both Exeter City and Torquay United have lost in the final three times.